 What Does the CV Axle do?

+How To Grease A CV Axle?
 They are present in front-wheel and four-wheel vehicles.
 They are part of the axle assembly that makes the wheels turn at a constant velocity.

 The engine power is conveyed to the wheel through the axle.
 The essence is to give the wheel the proportional torque power emanating from the engine through the transmission to get the wheels revving.